microsoft/Microsoft-Fabric-workload-development-sample/docs/WDKv2-Setup.md

 After you have completed all of the above steps, you are ready to test the workload.
 Start the workload in development mode:

-1.Run [StartFrontend.ps1](../scripts/Run/StartFrontend.ps1) to start the Frontend
+1.Run [StartDevServer.ps1](../scripts/Run/StartDevServer.ps1) to start the local Development enviroment which includes the Frontend and APIs
-2.Run [StartDevGateway.ps1](../scripts/Run/StartDevGateway.ps1) to register your local development instance with Fabric 3.Navigate to the Fabric portal.
+2.Run [StartDevGateway.ps1](../scripts/Run/StartDevGateway.ps1) to register your local development instance with Fabric Backend
+3.Navigate to the Fabric portal.
 Head to the Admin Portal settings and enable the following tenant settings:
   ![Setup Test](./media/Setup-Test-1.jpg)
 4.Navigate to the Fabric Developer Settings and enable the Fabric Developer Mode: